RedHatQE/python-moncov/README.md

 Hints
 -----
-* events_count in /etc/moncov.yaml can be adjusted to reduce record drops
+* `events_count in /etc/moncov.yaml` can be adjusted to reduce record drops
-* moncov update -s forks a daemon that updates the stats each -t seconds
+* `moncov update -s` forks a daemon that updates the stats each -t seconds
+* use `moncov simple_xml -o coverage.xml` to feed cobertura and alike

 Notes